Product labelling and claims

 EU COSMETICS LABELLING REQUIREMENTS

-Just as attractive labelling is one of the most important features of the product when it comes to sales, so is correct labelling essential for the compliance of the cosmetic product with the cosmetics Regulation 1223/2009/EC, as labelling is an important part of the product information file.
+Just as attractive labelling is one of the most important features of the product when it comes to sales, so is correct labelling essential for the compliance of the cosmetic product with the cosmetics Regulation 1223/2009/EC and the UK Schedule 34 to the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019, as labelling is an important part of the product information file.

 The regulation contains various cosmetic labelling laws – requirements and very specific rules regarding labelling, which have to be followed and are described in article 19 of the regulation.
 The notification of cosmetic products is not possible without the compliant product labels.

 |Without prejudice to other provisions in this Article, cosmetic products shall be made available on the market only where the container and packaging of cosmetic products bear the following information in indelible, easily legible and visible lettering… (EU Regulation 1223/2009, Article 19.1)|

 According to the regulation, the container and the outer packaging of cosmetic products have to bear the following information in indelible, easily legible and visible lettering:

 - The name and address of the responsible person